Frequently Asked Questions

 Obviously consult with your doctor before starting anything, but at M3Yoga, we firmly believe that there is a type of yoga for EVERY body.
 That’s why we offer different types of yoga classes and teach our instructors how to offer pose modifications based on skill levels.

 Yes!
 M3Yoga’s founder Nick Combs actually battles his own degenerative disc disease.
 Our therapeutic classes are designed for those who need to take it a little slower and want to focus on the amazing healing aspects of yoga.
 Whether an injured young athlete or a 65-year-old dealing with chronic diseases, we believe there’s a yoga that can help you and your body.
+Don’t forget to still check with your doctor for medical clearance.

 A lot of our therapeutic classes are great for beginners or those who haven’t practiced in a while.
 We also offer a Yoga Fundamentals class each week for those who want a class dedicated solely to newer yogis.